Kuteb language

 Kuteb (also known as Kutep) also known as Ati, Kutev, Mbarike is a Nigerian ethnic language.
 The Kuteb people mostly live in the southern part of Taraba state in Nigeria, with a thousand-or-so speakers across the border in Cameroon.
 In Nigeria, it is spoken mostly in Takum and Ussa LGAs, and Yangtu SDA Taraba State.

 Phonology

 In Kuteb, there are 27 consonant phonemes, 12 vowels, and five tones.

 Vowels

 In Kuteb, there are two different sets of vowels, oral, and nasal.
 Phonemically, each set has six different vowels.
 In total, there are 12 separate phonemes.
 The status of ɨ being a phoneme in Kuteb is uncertain.
 This phoneme only occurs in closed syllables, some noun prefixes, and in verbal reduplication where there is neutralization of u and i.

 Consonants

 Kuteb has 27 different consonant phonemes.
+The parenthesized entries are allophones.
 The italicized entries are found in common loan words, or, in the case of /v/ and /z/, subdialectical variation.
 Like most Jukunoid languages, Kuteb has velarized consonants.
 In one study, these are included not as modifications on the base-phoneme, but as their own separate sound.